This page covers the following topics:

 Other Microsoft 365 applications and features

-Office 365 also includes other useful applications.
-You can access them via the waffle button at the top left of the Outlook Web App (OWA) display (see the image below).
+Microsoft 365 also includes other useful applications.
+You can access them via the App launcher button at the top left of the Outlook Web App (OWA) display (see the image below).

 - Tasks is a to-do list linked to your calendar and e-mail.
 If you flag an e-mail in your mailbox, it will be included in your task view to help you manage your workflow.

-- OneDrive is Microsoft’s cloud storage service linked to Office 365.
+- OneDrive is Microsoft’s cloud storage service linked to Microsoft 365.
 As a student at the University of Helsinki, you are assigned 1 terabyte, or 1,000 gigabytes, of storage space on OneDrive.
 OneDrive makes it easy for you to share and collaborate on documents with other users at the university.

 - You can also access the browser-based Online versions of Word, Excel, PowerPoint and OneNote to view and edit documents in almost the same manner as you would with the locally installed versions of these applications.

 - Microsoft Teams can be used for online meetings, instant messaging and video calls.
 More information about Teams is provided in chapter 2.5 Studying online – Tools for teamwork.